greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/perf_troubleshoot.html.md

 ### <a id="topic9"></a>Gathering Information for VMware Customer Support

-The Greenplum Magic Tool \(GPMT\) can run diagnostics and collect information from a Greenplum Database system.
+The `gpsupport` tool can run diagnostics and collect information from a Greenplum Database system.
 You can then send the information to VMware Customer Support to aid in the diagnosis of Greenplum Database errors or system failures.

-The `gpmt` utility command is available in the `bin` directory of your Greenplum Database installation.
-See [gpmt](../utility_guide/ref/gpmt.html) for usage information.
+The `gpsupport` utility command is available in the `bin` directory of your Greenplum Database installation.
+See [gpsupport](../utility_guide/ref/gpsupport.html) for usage information.